 This moment of John Lennon signing his final autograph for the man who would kill him a few hours later, was captured on film by photographer Paul Goresh.

 John Lennon signs an album for his killer just hours before he was gunned down.
 Photo by Paul Goresh.

-He shot Lennon four times in the back, then stood at the scene reading J.D.
+He shot Lennon four times in the back, then stood at the scene as Lennon died, reading J.D.
 Salinger’s Catcher in the Rye until police arrived and arrested him.

-Though I’ve never been a fan of John Lennon or the Beatles, standing where his life ended during my trip to New York in 2012 was an incredibly sad and profound experience.
+I’ve never been a fan of John Lennon or the Beatles, but standing where his life ended during my trip to New York in 2012 was an incredibly sad and profound experience.